 Indeed, a fight is needed.
 But even as the situation in Brazil reaches depths thus far unrealized in the US, Bolsonaro’s popularity is on the wane; when the time comes for him to go, he will, it seems, be removed democratically.
 The ugliness he’s wrought will scar Brazil (as Trump’s presence will scar the US).
 But despite the setbacks and villainies Costa’s film so brilliantly and cogently lays out, democracy will (likely) still be standing, if unsteadily, in Brazil.
 The Edge of Democracy will have a long life as a testament to how difficult its survival was.

 Mitchell Abidor, a contributing writer to Jewish Currents, is a writer and translator living in Brooklyn.
-His latest books are a translation of Victor Serge’s Notebooks 1936-1947, Sébastien Faure’s The Anarchist Encyclopedia, May Made Me: An Oral History of 1968 in France and The Permanent Guillotine: Writings of the Sans-Culottes.
+His latest books are translations of Victor Serge’s Notebooks 1936-1947 and Sébastien Faure’s The Anarchist Encyclopedia, May Made Me: An Oral History of 1968 in France, and The Permanent Guillotine: Writings of the Sans-Culottes.